The English Department offers four letters of specialization and 1 certificate.

 New Media and Digital Humanities

-The New Media and Digital Humanities specialization aims to better prepare interested students for jobs that require both a familiarity with technology and sound written and communication skills.
+The New Media and Digital Humanities specialization aims to better prepare interested students for jobs that require both a familiarity with technology and sound communication skills.
 We believe this specialization will also help our students become better critically informed and productive digital citizens.
-As with all department concentrations, this specialization complements our existing area concentrations and requirements for the major but it is not limited to English majors.
-All are welcome.
+As with all specializations in English, this specialization is open to students from any major.
 Learn more about the specialization in New Media and Digital Humanities »

 Professional Writing and Technical Communication (PWTC)

 The Professional Writing and Technical Communication (PWTC) certificate prepares students for careers in technical writing and digital communication.
 PWTC students gain project-based experience in editing, grant writing, software documentation, report writing, and web design.
-They also gain skills in information design, develop a professional web portfolio for the job search, and get hands-on experience with software programs such as Adobe InDesign.
+They also develop a professional web portfolio for the job search and gain hands-on experience with software programs such as Adobe InDesign and MadCap Flare.
 The program enjoys a well-established network of more than 300 graduates and high placement rate.
 Learn more about the certificate in Professional Writing and Technical Communication »

 The Study and Practice of Writing (SPOW)